RamziCarter/AWS-Notes/TechnicalEssentials.md

   * Launch permissions
   * Block device mapping

+---
 The amazon machin image looks like this:

 ```
 An Amazon Machine Image (AMI) is a supported and maintained image provided by AWS that provides the information required to launch an instance.
 ```

+An AMI includes the following:

+One or more Amazon Elastic Block Store (Amazon EBS) snapshots, or, for instance-store-backed AMIs, a template for the root volume of the instance (for example, an operating system, an application server, and applications).

+Launch permissions that control which AWS accounts can use the AMI to launch instances.

+A block device mapping that specifies the volumes to attach to the instance when it's launched.

+Amazon Machine Image (AMI) topics